jeju2486/GWAS-GOLD/README.md

 #### Mask specific region (Optional)

-If you have the specific region you want to mask, you can use the `-s` parameter and give the file sepecify the region.
-The file should be in tab-delimited format and specify the contig, starting and end point:
+If you have the specific region you want to mask, you can use the `-s` parameter and give the file specify the region.
+The file should be in tab-delimited format and specify the contig and start and end points:

 `target region.tsv`

 ```
-Reference	Gene_presence	Contig	Start0	End
+Reference	Gene_presence	Contig	Start	End
 GCF_000144955.fas	Yes	NC_017338.2	33707	57871
 GCF_000159535.fas	Yes	NC_017342.1	459032	486212
 GCF_000189455.fas	No	NZ_CP025395.1	33931	34407